garethahealy/poms/README.md

 Collection of POMs which are used by all projects i am working on.
 Strucutre is as follows:

 - projects-pom
+    - commons-bom
+    - building-tools
     - plugins-parent
-    - commons-parent
       - brms-parent
       - eap-parent
       - springboot-parent
     - osgi-plugins-parent
         - osgi-parent
             - camel-parent